-If you not artistic, you can print a picture and transfer it to the leather by coloring on the back with charcoal and then tracing it to the front.
+If you are not artistic, you can print a picture and transfer it to the leather by coloring on the back with charcoal and then tracing it to the front.
 This is really rather difficult to do.
 I find it easiest to draw the design myself.
 Just break your design into basic shapes and you will be amazed at what you can create!

 Hot Glue the Leather to the Socket

-I purchased these blank inexpensive popsockets here.
+I purchased these blank inexpensive socket covers here.
 My son has been using one for several weeks and it is working just fine.
 I used a hot glue gun to glue the leather to the plastic socket.
 Press it firmly on until the glue sets.
 Clean up any glue around the edges.

 Does this look like a project that you would try?
 Let me know what you think!